Shivalinga (2017 film): Plot

 Shiva starts the investigation piece by piece, and Raheem's pigeon Saara helps Shiva by giving clues.
 Shiva interrogates Sathya at the CID Conference Hall about Raheem.
 It is then revealed that Raheem recovered Sathya's stolen iPad and returned it to her.
 Raheem refuses to even tell his name, so Sathya clicks a picture of him for the sake of his noble gesture.
 Sathya's stalker college mate sees this and feels jealous.
-So he makes a call to Sathya's residential landline and when her father Viswanathan answers, he purposefully plants wrong information that Sathya and Raheem are planning to elope and marry.
+So he calls Sathya's residential landline and when her father Viswanathan answers, he purposefully plants wrong information that Sathya and Raheem are planning to elope and marry.
 Hearing this, Viswanathan hires David, an assassin to injure and cripple Raheem.

 After unveiling the truth about the mistaken identity, the ghost of Raheem possesses Sathya and threatens everyone present in the hall.
-Sathya's father begs for his forgiveness and tells that he intended to only harm Raheem, not to kill him.
+Sathya's father begs for his forgiveness and says that he intended to only harm Raheem, not kill him.
 Shiva also begs Raheem to leave Sathya's body and asks Raheem to possess him instead, promising to show the killer.
-Then, it is revealed that a pigeon race organizer, discovered David's assignment to injure Raheem and paid David more money to kill him since Raheem and Saara are his nemeses in the pigeon race and the duo always wins.
-The organizer is insulted by his friends for his incapability.
-The possessed Shiva kills all the henchmen while allowing Raheem to exit his body and possess and kills the pigeon race organiser.
+Then, it is revealed that a pigeon race organiser discovered David's assignment to injure Raheem and paid David more money to kill him since Raheem and Saara are his nemeses in the pigeon race and the duo always wins.
+The organiser is insulted by his friends for his incapability.
+The possessed Shiva kills all the henchmen while allowing Raheem to exit his body and possess and kill the pigeon race organiser.
 In the end credits, Shiva and a pregnant Sathya reunite.